iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/download-the-iri-using-docker.md

 * You want to modify the code before you run it

 1. [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-2. Make sure that Git is installed by doing the following:
+2. Make sure that Git is installed

     ```bash
     $ git --version